Namibia entry requirements for Cameroon passport holders

 Proof of accommodation

-Have a hotel reservation or a letter of invitation from your host in Namibia.
-Officers may ask for it at the visa-on-arrival counter, especially if you're arriving without a pre-booked tour.
+Carry a printed hotel reservation or a letter from your host in Namibia.
+Officers occasionally ask for it, especially if you arrive without a clear itinerary.

 Recommended